Written by Liam (okay, with some help from Aoife)

-1. I found out that the magical Story Thief existed and that it does steal writers’ stories if they don’t write them down or tell them quick enough.
+Last year we found out that the magical mysterious Story Thief exists and that it does steal writers’ stories if they don’t write them down or tell them quick enough.

-3. I found out that Dad failed one of those challenges and now the Story Thief wasn’t just taking Dad’s stories from him.
-He taking Dad’s memories and personality too.
-Soon everything that we loved about Dad was gone.
+We found out that our writer Dad had summoned the Story Thief and agreed to do its three challenges in exchange for a really good story idea.
+Except Dad failed one of those challenges.
+Now the Story Thief wasn’t just taking Dad’s stories from him.
+It was taking Dad’s memories and personality too.
+Soon everything that we loved about Dad would be gone.

-And then last night me and my seven year old sister Aoife had stood in our garden in the shadow of the Story Thief.
-We felt its cold breath on our necks as we’d agreed to its challenges in order to win Dad’s memories and stories back, knowing that if we failed even one of the three challenges, it would take all our stories and memories too.
+We summoned the Thief and stood in our garden in its shadow.
+We agreed to do its challenges in order to win Dad’s memories and stories back, knowing that if we failed even one of the three challenges, the Story Thief would take all our stories and memories too.

 I checked the clock.
 It was almost 7am.
-We had 14 hours to write the perfect start to a story or else.
+We had 14 hours to write the perfect start to a story.
 Loads of time.

 I ambled up the stairs and knocked on Aoife’s door.

-She burst out of her room into the hall like a pocket rocket.
+She burst out of her room like a pocket rocket.